 - Reach Out to Clients: Contact businesses in your target industries and showcase how your agency can solve their recruitment challenges.

 - Source Candidates: Build your talent pool by advertising job openings, using job boards, and leveraging your network.
-Implement a strong screening process to match candidates with client needs effectively.
+Implement a robust screening process to effectively match candidates with client needs.

 - Deliver Excellent Service: Provide quality matches to clients to build a strong reputation and secure repeat business.